rubynas/story/README.md

 ## Architecture - The Master Plan

-As with everything: making a plan makes sense.
-The master plan for this project is an architecture easy to understand and to extend.
-So what is the foundation for that?
 The base should be a *inx system.
 So something like FreeBSD and Ubuntu Server.
 I really like both distributions.
 And since Ubuntu has support for ZFS I feel comfortable to start from a Ubuntu.
 Ubuntu is also easy to learn and understand therefore contributing should be easy.
 Since I like to support FreeBSD also the operating system should be covered by an extra layer.

-Since a NAS system is mainly defined by its services, apps and configurations that are accessed using a nice and clean UI, this is one of the central parts of RubyNAS.
+Since a NAS system is mainly defined by its services, apps and configurations that are accessed using a nice and clean UI, this is one of the central parts of rubynas.

 The following Picture will illustrate the layers involved: